hayasalman/Ford-GoBike-System-Data-Analysis/README.md

   spend more time in the trip duration than the members(Subscribers).

 - Generally , the members (subscribers) tend to use the bikes for their trips more often compared to the non-members (customers) over the weekdays.
-Also , we observed that both members and non- members are less often to use the bikes on the weekends.
+Also , we observed that both members and non- members are less likely to use the bikes on the weekends.

 - The median of duration is almost the same during all days.
 However, The trip duration on the weekends is slightly more than on the weekdays.